tommybaw/Philadelphia-Bike-Theft-Analysis/README.md

 ## Getting started

-First make sure to have all packages installed.

-If you'd like to run this yourself, all code can be found at `Analysis.R`
+If you'd like to run this yourself, all code can be found in `Analysis.R` Make sure to have all packages installed.

-Otherwise, take a look at my findings at `Report.md`
+Otherwise, take a look at my findings in `Report.md`

 Data was pulled from `fromJSON("https://data.phila.gov/resource/pbdj-svpx.geojson")`